Caribbean Yacht Charters: The Per-Guest Hidden Fees

 While “starting at” prices may look appealing, they rarely reflect the final cost.
 Between seasonal rate increases, guest-based pricing, taxes, and provisioning fees, your total can climb quickly.
 Ensuring that you’re working with a broker who explains the various additional fees and can educate you is key.

 As we have learned, additional hidden fees vary by region, season, and yacht type.
-Whether you work with the team at Sanderson Yachting or with another broker, you must ask pertinent questions about any additional fees.
+Whether you work with the team at Sanderson Yachting or with another broker, it is essential that you ask pertinent questions about any additional fees.